cssinjs/jss/docs/jss-plugin-template.md

 ## Enables string templates

 Allows you to use string templates to declare CSS rules.
-It implements a **very naive** but **very fast (~42000 ops/sec)** runtime CSS parser, with certain limitations:
+It implements a **simplified** but **very fast** runtime CSS parser, with certain limitations:

-- Supports only rule body (no selectors)
-- Requires semicolon and a new line after the value (except the last line)
+- Requires new lines at the end of each declaration.
-- No nested rules support
+- Requires a closing curly brace of a nested rule to be on a separate line.

 ```js
 const styles = {